ccoutant/gabi-stage/docsrc/elf/02-eheader.rst

     of an ABI.
 The interpretation of this version number is dependent on the ABI identified by the ``EI_OSABI`` field.
-If no values are specified for the ``EI_OSABI`` field by the processor supplement or no version values are specified for the ABI determined by a particular value of the ``EI_OSABI`` byte, the value ``0`` shall
+If no values are specified for the ``EI_OSABI`` field by the psABI supplement or no version values are specified for the ABI determined by a particular value of the ``EI_OSABI`` byte, the value ``0`` shall
     be used for the ``EI_ABIVERSION`` byte; it